MGuckert/Real-time-adjustment-strategies-for-trading-wind-power-and-hydrogen/README.md

-# Real-time adjustment strategies for trading hydrogen
+# Real-time adjustment strategies for trading wind power and hydrogen

 The new class-based code for the feature-driven models can be found in the models package.